Independent Buyer's Guide · June 2026

 Cloud spend is growing without clear justification.
 Right-sizing requires someone who understands both the infrastructure layer and the commerce workload profile.

-How Ecommerce DevOps Staff Augmentation Firms Were Evaluated
+How Were Ecommerce DevOps Staff Augmentation Firms Evaluated?

 Each firm receives a 1–10 score across nine categories.
 The composite is a weighted average that deliberately favors ecommerce-specific operational capability — firms with deep cloud skills but no commerce-domain experience are penalized relative to firms that understand platform deployment topology, integration architecture, and release-cycle coordination.